Yandex Cloud

 DebuggingDebugging

-Add the detailed_AR keyword to a merge request description to have detailed information on each rule output in a thread:
+Add the detailed_AR keyword to a merge request description to show detailed information on each rule in a thread:

-• Names of users who approved the merge request.
+• Users who have approved the merge request.

-• Names of remaining users who can approve the merge request.
+• Users who can still approve the merge request.

 Handling exceptionsHandling exceptions